 Citation Source Holders of public office should act and take decisions in an open and transparent manner.
 Information should not be withheld from the public unless there are clear and lawful reasons for so doing.
 Honesty Holders of public office should be truthful.
 Leadership Holders of public office should exhibit these principles in their own behaviour.
-They should actively promote and robustly support the principles. • they must be independent of those who employ health professionsto ensure that employer interests are not perceived to weaken safeguards for the Hewitt, P. (2007).
+They should actively promote and robustly support the principles.
+To ensure professional and public confidence, all the stakeholders need stronger assurance of their independence: Hewitt, P. (2007).
 Trust, Assurance and Safety - The Regulation of Health Professionals in the 21st Century, page 24 Organisations, board members, chairs and chief executives are said to be "accountable" for the performance of their organisationwe are concerned that it has become abstract and that its real meaning - personal responsibility - has been lost.
 Responsibility is twofold, encompassing both individual and collective responsibility.
 Individual responsibility requires people to be sure they understand, to have the courage to challenge and be challenged, and to give voice to their issues and concernscollective responsibility requires them to acknowledge the decision of the board and uphold it whether or not they personally agree with it.
 Professional Standards Authority (2013) Fit and Proper?
 Op. cit. page 3 board members must demonstrate both behaviours and values that are appropriate to the holding of public office.
 They must approach the tasks of board membership with seriousness of purpose, probity and integrity as appropriate to their responsibilities.
 They must apply care, diligence and skill to all that they do as members of a board, treating their colleagues with trust, respect and tolerance, listening and giving serious consideration to alternative positions.
 They must have resilience, in the sense that they must be able to accept challenge to their opinions, attitudes and assumptions with good grace and confidence.
-They must also have courage, to challenge their opinions of others and to ask questions when they are in doubt.
-Ibid.
-Fiduciary Duties - Ethics: Most organizations Steinecke, R. (2015, September), Embracing your Uniqueness.
+They must also have courage, to challenge their opinions of others and to ask questions when they are in doubt. lbid.
+Fiduciary Duties - Ethics: Most organizations Honesty expected But Board members should obtain some benefit from position For CNO No room for small fibs No personal benefit from position Steinecke, R. (2015, September), Embracing your Uniqueness.
 Op. cit. slide 23